 Clicking on the information icon on the top right will take you to the source details where you can see how many files it has and it's size.

-For admin creators of the Slack Enterprise source, you will also be able to see a list of users that have been synced from that account.
+For admin creators of the Slack Enterprise source, you will also be able to see a list of users that have been synced from that account by clicking the info icon and expanding Synced account in origin.

 Who is notified within Slack Enterprise when Onna is added as an application?